andershub4/forestadventure/README.md

 # Forest Adventure [![MSBuild](https://github.com/andershub4/forestadventure/actions/workflows/msbuild.yml/badge.svg)](https://github.com/andershub4/forestadventure/actions/workflows/msbuild.yml)

-Forest Adventure is a 2D game, currenly in a very early development stage.
+Forest Adventure is a 2D game, currently in a very early development stage.
 The title for this game is not settled yet, Forest Adventure is just a working name.
 It is currently available for Windows (x86).

 ## Building